GreenRobots/JPHacks/README.md

 **3. The INNOVATION inside**

-If you have ever heard about the term "Internet of things", where everything around you is connected.
-Our application was based on that Idea.
+If you have ever heard about the term **"Internet of things"**, where everything around you is connected, then our application was based on that Idea.

 **4. Conclusion, and the future of fitness Application**